sabrinugh/Methylation_ChromatinAccssibility/README.md

 # Methylation_ChromatinAccssibility
 Investigating the interplay between DNA methylation and chromatin modifications in cancers, primarily focusing on TCGA BRCA.
+Utilising the KMT2 family genes, KMT2C and KMT2D are the most commonly mutated genes found within breast cancer, leading to either hyper-expression or hypo-expression of the respective gene.
+Changes to the expression of the KMT2C/D genes can result in hypo- or hyper-methylation of the nucleosome in H3K4, which can further lead to faulty regulation of transcription machinery during gene expression.

 ### Data sourced from:
 - Access to all data from the study is available at: https://xenabrowser.net/datapages/?cohort=GDC%20TCGA%20Breast%20Cancer%20(BRCA)&removeHub=https%3A%2F%2Fxena.treehouse.gi.ucsc.edu%3A443 <br/>